 Ideally you will be going into university to study or be currently undertaking a degree in a relevant engineering discipline, and / or other related subjects including Physics, where modules in electronics are included.

-We offer a competitive salary and a great benefits package alongside awesome activities like our infamous monthly BBQs, indoor climbing wall and movie nights!
+We offer a competitive salary and a great benefits package alongside awesome activities like our legendary monthly BBQs, indoor climbing wall and movie nights!
 On top of that, you’ll be joining a company with a fabulous culture of ambition, creativity and teamwork, and where fun is just as valued as our commitment to make surgery better for millions of people.

 How do I apply?